Table of Contents ×

 #14.
 Delta Job Preview – Customer Service Agent

-This two-and-half-minute training video from Delta Air Lines can sum up about 10 pages of paper handouts.
+This two-and-a-half-minute training video from Delta Air Lines can sum up about 10 pages of paper handouts.

 The video breaks down the job descriptions of a customer service agent.